EAddario/askhal/README.md

-# [Ask HAL](https://github.com/EAddario/askhal): A power-user tool to interact with over 250 AI models!
+# [Ask HAL](https://github.com/EAddario/askhal): A power-user CLI to interact with over 250 AI models!

 `askhal` allows you to query all the AI models available in [OpenRouter](https://openrouter.ai/), giving you access to many low-level configuration options.
 The tool is designed to give users precise control over the model's behavior via context files, system and user prompts, and several fine-tuning parameters.